The Structural Strength Method

 Muscle Mass

-Muscle also protects the joints and connective tissue that handle heavy loads.
-Greater muscle mass improves force production, load tolerance, and recovery.
+Muscle provides the primary contractile force you need to move weight, and it also protects the joints and connective tissue that handle heavy loads.
+Greater muscle mass improves your force production, your load tolerance, and your recovery.
+Structural hypertrophy isn’t cosmetic.
+It’s the foundation that lets strength increase safely.

 Connective Tissue Strength